AaltoSciComp/python-for-scicomp/content/scripts.rst

   1. Download the :download:`weather_observations.ipynb <../resources/code/scripts/weather_observations.ipynb>` and the weather_data file and upload them to your Jupyterlab.
 The script plots the temperature data for Tapiola in Espoo.
 The data is originally from `rp5.kz <https://rp5.kz>`_ and was slightly adjusted for this lecture.

-     **Note:** If you haven't downloaded the file directly to your Jupyterlab folder, it will be located in your **Downloads** folder or the folder you selected.
-In Jupyterlab click on the 'upload file' button, navigate to the folder containing the file and select it to load it into your Jupyterlab folder.
+     **Hint:** Copy the URL above (right-click) and in JupyterLab, use File → Open from URL → Paste the URL.
+It will both download it to the directory JupyterLab is in and open it for you.

-  2. Open a terminal in Jupyter (File → New → Terminal).
+  2. Open a terminal in Jupyter: File → New Launcher, then click "Terminal" there. (if you do it this way, it will be in the right directory.
+File → New → Terminal might not be.)

   3. Convert the Jupyter script to a Python script by calling::